open-telemetry/opentelemetry-go-contrib/instrumentation/github.com/labstack/echo/otelecho/example/README.md

 # labstack echo instrumentation example

-:warning: Deprecated: otelaws has no Code Owner.
+:warning: Deprecated: otelecho has no Code Owner.

 An HTTP server using labstack echo and instrumentation.
 The server has a `/users/:id` endpoint.
 The server generates span information to